nguyendangson/nguyendangson.github.io/_pages/about.md

 I am interested in both Math and Computer Science.
 My research interests include high-dimension Optimization,Probability,Statistics problems and their applications involving Geometry, Graph theory and Random Algorithms such as Monte Carlo methods, Matrix Scaling, Sampling on Convex Bodies, Hight-dimension Convex Geometry,...

-I prefer transforming real-business problems into mathematical problems, then using Python, R or Matlab with the beautiful art of deep mathematical knowledge to solve by leveraging computing and algorithms libraries.
+I enjoy transforming real-world business challenges into mathematical problems and solving them using Python, R, or Matlab.
+By leveraging my deep mathematical knowledge alongside powerful computing and algorithm libraries, I can create elegant and effective solutions.

 From Oct 2023-May 2024, I was a Data Science Intern in Management Reporting and Business Intelligence team at Volvo Trucks , Greensboro, North Carolina, US.